erickjmoreno/unitylatam/readme.md

 # Unity Latam

-UnityLatam is a web developed to track the progress of Unity - Ragnaros Guild from the game World of Warcraft Has been in development for the past 4 years, with changes to it's funcionality, appeareance and started using React two years ago.
+UnityLatam is a web developed to track the progress of Unity - Ragnaros Guild from the game World of Warcraft

+The Site has been in development for the past 4 years, with changes to it's funcionality, appeareance and started using React two years ago.

 To visit the site go to https://unitylatam.com/